sgmurphy/wordpress-plugins/woo-product-feed-pro/readme.txt

 8. Set the basic configurations for your product feed

 === Changelog ===

+= 13.3.7 (2024-09-18) =
+* Bug Fix: Bestprice feed does not work
+* Bug Fix: Description splits into multiple columns in the CSV feed
+* Bug Fix: New line break is not stripped in CSV & TSV feed file
+* Bug Fix: PHP Warning: Undefined variable `$shipping_cost` in `class-get-products.php` on line 1142
+* Bug Fix: Undefined array key "reviewer_name"
+* Bug Fix: Division by zero fatal error happens when calculating process percentage and there's 0 products in the site
+* Improvement: Add filter to allow modification of the feed actions in manage feed table
+* Improvement: Add hook to allow Elite to migrate extra data & refactoring
+* Improvement: Add necessary hooks & refactor code base
+* Improvement: Product_Feed factory: ability to add extra data for new feed
+* Improvement: Remove old `class-activate.php` move the script to new `Activation.php` file
+* Improvement: Sort the feeds alphabetically in the manage feed table page
+* Improvement: refactor and improve the `WooSEA_Attributes` class

 = 13.3.6 (2024-08-29) =
 * Bug Fix: Google Analytics UTM is missing in the product link